Light Size and Distance Together

 Falloff: Light is more dramatic when it is closer.

 Perceived size.
 Light sources get bigger when they get closer.
 But when they get closer, the light falloff is more dramatic.
 This leads to a certain ‘look’ when you move a softbox or an umbrella really close to a subject, soft, smooth, but dramatic light.
 I happen to really like this light for portraits, as seen below.

-Notice how the light falls to shadow smoothly - it’s a gradient, but it falls to very dark shadows very quickly.
+Notice how the light falls to shadow smoothly – it’s a gradient, but it falls to very dark shadows very quickly.
 As you can see in the reflection in the subjects eyes, the light source is very close.
 Camera right and up a little.
-It’s so close, just out of frame, that there is a noticable difference in brightness on his forhead and his cheek, just inches further from the light.
+It’s so close, just out of frame, that there is a noticeable difference in brightness on his forehead and his cheek, just inches further from the light.

 What if we move the light source far away, but keep the light source large?